 Nadia Freri is a Paediatric staff nurse who works on the McElwain Ward in the Oak Centre for Children and Young People.
 She has been working for The Royal Marsden for four years and shared some interesting facts about the Centre with us.

-1. The Royal Marsden’s children’s inpatient unit, McElwain Ward, sees almost 600 patients a year
+1. The Royal Marsden’s children’s inpatient unit, McElwain Ward, sees over 900 patients a year

 There are children in this ward who are on a whole range of treatments from chemotherapy and radiotherapy through to clinical trials and stem cell transplants.
 We also have facilities like a kitchen and lounge area for families to use while children are staying on the ward.